OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

-# Continuous Integration (CI) Setup for PHP projects in Gitlab
+# Continuous Integration (CI) Setup for PHP projects in GitLab

 ## Table of Contents